Terry Sullivan (Brookside): Marriage and betrayal

 Terry moves in with his neighbour, Jonathan Gordon-Davies (Steven Pinner) and meets his secretary Sue Harper.
 They soon begin a relationship and he becomes a taxi driver going into business with Mick Johnson (Louis Emerick).
 Terry's non-stereotypical male persona made him a suitable partner for Sue.
-Miles told Fiona Gibson from TV Guide that Terry "Terry's gorgeous, irresistible, Terry will do the dishes and the ironing.
+Miles told Fiona Gibson from TV Guide that "Terry's gorgeous, irresistible, Terry will do the dishes and the ironing.
 I mean with some fellas the tea's got to be on the table hasn't it?
 He's a nice fella.
 He's got a big heart."

-When Terry and Sue decide to have a break from each other, Sue gets drunk and has sex with her lawyer friend, Martin.
+When Terry and Sue decide to have a break from each other, Sue gets drunk and has sex with her lawyer friend, Martin Howes (Andrew Hall).
 She resumes her romance with Terry but discovers she is pregnant.
 Sue continuing with her pregnancy and marriage plans after her infidelity created a gender divide with viewers.
 Miles revealed that male viewers thought Sue was a "tart" and female viewers thought Sue was "brave".
 Miles defended her character's lies, noting than men were often unfaithful to their partners.
 She added that thousands of people could relate to Sue's predicament after they have got drunk and had sex with someone else.
 Miles wished that Sue had been honest with Terry after but noted the story would have no longer been compulsive viewing.
 Regan was happy with the story because it was more interesting than acting out filler scenes.
 He told Gibson that it "keeps me on my toes, like".
 When Regan was out in public he had viewers shouting at him that Terry is not the biological father of Sue's baby.
 Regan and Miles knew each other prior to working together on Brookside.
 They supported each other through their characters' "traumatic" storyline.

 Terry and Sue's wedding does not occur on-screen but their wedding reception, complete with marquee is shown after.
 Miles believed that not filming a wedding ceremony was a "missed opportunity" and Regan thought it made resulted in a "cheap production" of their storyline.
 Though, Regan added he was happy that Terry and Sue didn't have an overly-glamorised wedding like the union between the Neighbours characters Scott Robinson (Jason Donovan) and Charlene Robinson (Kylie Minogue) had.